 NEH staff review all applications for eligibility, completeness, and responsiveness.
-The agency then conducts a peer review process for all eligible and complete applications.
+The agency then conducts a peer review process for all applications that pass this initial screening.

-Peer reviewers are experts in their fields with knowledge and expertise relevant to the project activities supported by the program.
+Peer reviewers are experts in their fields with knowledge and expertise relevant to the activities that the program supports.
 NEH instructs peer reviewers to evaluate applications according to the review criteria in this notice.
 Peer reviewers must comply with federal ethics rules governing conflicts of interest.